 3. Show detailed processes

-Your customer service team is probably tired of receiving tickets starting with "How do I …", and the most common answer template would be something like this:
+Your customer service and HR teams are probably tired of receiving tickets starting with "How do I …", and the most common answer template would be something like this:

 Hey user X,